hargoniX/master/thesis/thesis.typ

 to search for counterexamples.
 While this technique is quite effective in general, it does have a crucial limitation: If the inputs to the theorems are constrained by complicated invariants, it can be quite difficult to generate candidates for evaluation that satisfy these preconditions.
-For such theorems, finite model finders like Nitpick shine.
+For such theorems, finite model finders such as Nitpick shine.
 Nitpick reduces the original theorem to SAT and invokes a SAT solver to search for counterexamples.
 The SAT solver can then search for inputs with invariants more directly, rather than relying on random generation to eventually find them.